-Students who have questions about the admission requirements and/or would like to know more about this certificate are invited to attend a program information session.
-Please see Open House for dates, times, and location.
+Students who have questions about the admission requirements and/or would like to know more about this certificate are invited to attend a Program Open House.
+Please see Open House for dates, times, and location

 The successful completion of six courses, with a cumulative grade point average of 2.00 or higher, is required for the certificate.